shiva233/HairTypeClassifier/Image-Scraper-Instructions.md

 ## Ethical Considerations

 Please use this script responsibly.
 Ensure that you comply with Google's usage policies and respect copyright laws when collecting and using images.

-## Contributing

-Contributions are welcome!
-If you have any improvements or suggestions, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-Special thanks to the contributors and the open-source community for providing the tools and resources used in this project.